Grenouil/REDI/README.md

 ## Detailed workflow

-For a advanced use of the package, here is a quick step-by-step guide.
+For an advanced use of the package, here is a quick step-by-step guide.

 ### Data simulation